darshgun/atlaskit/CONTRIBUTING.md

    E.g. `cd ../confluence-frontend && yarn link @atlaskit/media-card`

-3. Run the full build if you haven't ran it already, otherwise you can skip: `bolt build`.
+3. Run the full build if you haven't ran it already or it is out of date, otherwise you can skip: `bolt build`.

    To speed this up, you can specify that only a specific dist type is built with `bolt build --distType cjs`.